aaronsaray/aaronsaray.com/content/blog/testing-protected-and-private-attributes-and-methods-using-phpunit.markdown

 <!--more-->

-### Testing Protected/Private Attributes using PHPUnit
+## Testing Protected/Private Attributes using PHPUnit

 PHPUnit has this built in - simply use `PHPUnit_Framework_Assert::readAttribute()`.
-So, for example, lets say our object User has a protected role id of `1`.
+So, for example, let's say our object User has a protected role id of `1`.

 ```php
 public function testUserRoleIsOne()